freenas/freenas-docs/userguide/snippets/alertevents.rst

    Example Alert Message

-Informational messages have a green "OK", warning messages flash yellow, and messages requiring attention are listed as a red "CRITICAL".
+Informational messages have a green :guilabel:`OK`, warning messages flash yellow, and messages requiring attention are listed as a red :guilabel:`CRITICAL`.
 CRITICAL messages are also emailed to the root user account.
 If you are aware of a critical condition but wish to remove the flashing alert until you deal with it, uncheck the box next to that message.

 Behind the scenes, an alert daemon checks for various alert conditions, such as volume and disk status, and writes the current